FREQUENTLY ASKED QUESTIONS FOR OVERSEAS TEACHERS

 Watch our video guide' below:

-If your qualifications don’t need to be assessed, you can apply directly to the Education Council.
+If your qualifications don’t need to be assessed, you can apply directly to the Teaching Council.

-You can find the type of Police Check you require for the Education Council at Overseas Police clearance.
+You can find the type of Police Check you require for the Teaching Council at Overseas Police clearance.

 Watch our video guide to completing your EC15 form below: